uygary/BestPrivacyPolicyThereIs/README.md

-# BestPrivacyPolicyThereIs
+# Best Privacy Policy There Is
-Best privacy policy there is.
+We don't store your data, period.